Restoring the Mississippi River Delta

-In October 2015, BP agreed to pay $20.8 billion to settle remaining federal and state civil suits against the company for its role in the oil disaster - the largest environmental settlement in U.S. history.
-Under the proposed agreement, Louisiana will receive nearly $8 billion, which the state plans to spend on coastal restoration.
+BP agreed to pay more than $20 billion to settle remaining federal and state civil suits against the company for its role in the oil disaster - the largest environmental settlement in U.S. history.
+Under the agreement, Louisiana is poised to receive nearly $8 billion – or about half a billion dollars per year for the next 15 years – for coastal restoration.